 Unbundling can help you answer many of these questions!

 Most hearing aids are sold with a bundled price structure.
-Essentially, they’re marked up an undisclosed amount, and you’re told that all services are included.
+Essentially, they’re marked up an undisclosed amount, and you’re told that all services, like hearing tests, are included.
 But they don’t tell you what those services are, how much the hearing aids are marked up, or what the services would cost if you bought them separately.
 The markup is usually a percentage of the wholesale hearing aid cost (sometimes as much as 300%!).
 But that means that you’re paying a different price for the same service depending on the wholesale price of the hearing aid.

 So how exactly does unbundling affect hearing aid cost?